 Internal oblique muscle: Origin, Insertion, Function, Exercise

-Start from superficial layer to deep layer, the external oblique, internal oblique and transversus abdominis makes the three layers of the lateral abdominal wall.
+Starting from the superficial layer to the deep layer, the external oblique, internal oblique and transversus abdominis make up the three layers of the lateral abdominal wall.

-Internal oblique muscle plays important role with other abdominal muscles for movements of the lower back, helps to maintaining normal abdominal tension, and increasing intra-abdominal pressure.
+Internal oblique muscle plays an important role with other abdominal muscles for movements of the lower back, helps to maintain normal abdominal tension, and increasing intra-abdominal pressure.

 Table of Contents